yashk2000/Image-Processing/README.md

 The source code for this can be found [here](https://github.com/yashk2000/Image-Processing/blob/master/DownSample.cpp)

 This is one of the applications of Gaussian Blurring.
-We use Gaussian Blurring to downsample an image to change the sccale in which an image is viewed.
+We use Gaussian Blurring to downsample an image to change the scale in which an image is viewed.
 We use the `cv::pyrDown()` function to do both Gaussian Blurring and downsampling simultaneously.

 **Result of Downsampling an image:**
 ![Screenshot_20190820_001735](https://user-images.githubusercontent.com/41234408/63291423-1b1fa680-c2e1-11e9-8165-c07b8e5f352d.png)